What's the matter with $\Sigma m_{\nu}$?: Review of constraints on the neutrino mass

+Because CMB lensing and BAO data are sensitive to different linear combinations of $\omcb$ and $\omnu$, when combined with primary CMB data, they complement each other as probes of the neutrino mass.
+BAO data, once the sound horizon is calibrated from the CMB and with a precision boost from $\thetas$, place a constraint on the sum $\omm = \omcb + \omnu$.
+On the other hand, the linear combination of $\omcb$ and $\omnu$ that is best constrained by CMB lensing depends on the angular scales being probed.
+When probing scales smaller than the neutrino free-streaming scale, the best constrained linear combination $\omcb + A\omnu$ has $A<0$.
+The difference between the linear combinations constrained by BAO and CMB lensing data helps to isolate the value of $\omnu$.

+This interaction between datasets can be illuminated by considering the $\omega_{\rm cb} - \omega_\nu$ plane.
+We show this plane, along with constraints from different data combinations, in Fig.~\ref{fig:omnu_omcb}.
+The orientations of contours in this plane (by which we mean the slopes of their major axes) tells us which linear combination of $\omcb$ and $\omnu$ is best constrained by a given data combination.
+Primary CMB data, once the lensing information has been removed by marginalizing over $A_{\rm 2pt}$, is not sensitive to $\omnu$ for the range shown.
+They therefore constrain $\omcb - 0\times\omnu$, and the posterior contours shown in dashed blue are a horizontal band.

+If BAO data are then included, the resulting posterior contours are approximately oriented along a line of constant $\omcb + \omnu$, as just discussed.
+We show this constraint in dashed red.
+With this data combination, we can see that the primary CMB (with lensing information removed) contributes little to the combined constraint on $\omcb$, which comes almost entirely from the BAO data.
+However, the primary CMB constraint on $\omcb$ cuts off the BAO degeneracy along $\omcb + \omnu$, preventing the dashed red contour from continuing to higher $\omnu$ and lower $\omcb$ values.

+To understand the orientation of the contours involving lensing effects, we can make reference to Fig.~\ref{fig:clpp_response}.
+With the gray contour, we show constraints using primary CMB data including two-point lensing effects.
+The peak smearing in CMB power-spectra is predominantly sourced from scales near the peak of $C_L^{\phi \phi}$.
+Taking $L=50$ as a representative scale for this, we find that $A\approx-0.18$, which agrees well with the orientation of the gray contour along a line of constant $\omcb - 0.17 \omnu$.
+Lensing reconstructions probe $C_L^{\phi \phi}$ to smaller scales, so we expect greater sensitivity to $\omnu$.
+Taking $L=350$ as a representative scale probed by lensing reconstructions, we find $A\approx-.6$, which likewise agrees well with the orientation of the blue contour along a line of constant $\omcb - 0.7\omnu$.
+Because these lensing directions are anti-aligned with the CMB+BAO constraint on $\omcb+\omnu$, using the two probes leads to tight constraints on $\omnu$, as shown in the gold contour in Fig.~\ref{fig:omnu_omcb}.

-It is also evident from this figure that CMB lensing data prefer higher values of $\omcb$ than do BAO data, in combination with primary CMB data.
-One implication of this is that, in the $\lcdm\ +\mnu$ model space, the lensing excess and matter deficit signatures are closely related.
+Fig.~\ref{fig:omnu_omcb} also illustrates the impact of the higher $\omcb$ value preferred by lensing data.
+Along with changing which linear combination of $\omcb$ and $\omnu$ is constrained, including lensing also shifts constraints towards higher values of $\omcb$ for fixed values of $\omnu$.
+One implication of this is that, in the $\lcdm\ +\mnu$ model space, the lensing excess and matter-density deficit signatures are closely related.
 The low matter density preferred by BAO data when combined with primary CMB data reduces somewhat the expected lensing power, which contributes to the excess lensing problem.
-Similarly, the lensing reconstruction (and peak-smearing in the CMB power spectra) both prefer higher $\omega_{\rm c}$, and therefore $\omega_{\rm cb}$, which worsens the matter deficit.
+Similarly, the lensing reconstruction (and peak-smearing in the CMB power spectra) both prefer higher $\omega_{\rm c}$, and therefore $\omega_{\rm cb}$, which worsens the matter-density deficit.

 We find it interesting that we can use Planck primary CMB data to set expectations for each of these probes, for a continuum of values of $\mnu$, and in both cases what is observed is the opposite of expectations assuming $\mnu> 0$.